Parental Plane Letter to My Child Going Off to Israel

 If you hear, see, or learn things that make your feel detached from or terrified of Hashem, superior or condescending toward other Jews or other people, and/ or rejecting of yourself, notice that this is happening.
 If it’s coming from your own interpretations of things, try to edit and temper your inner thoughts, to make them more compassionate and loving of yourself and others.
 If it’s coming consistently from a specific person, shiur, or sefer, it might be worth creating some distance, and trying instead to align yourself with influences that move you more toward ahava, shalom, and simcha.

 I don’t mean that you shouldn’t challenge your assumptions, or think critically.
 I don’t even mean that it’s dangerous to change things about yourself, or disagree with others.
 But I think it was the Kotzker Rav who said something like: If I am me because you are you, and you are you because I am me, then I’m not me, and you’re not you.
 But if I’m me because I’m me, and you’re you because you’re you, then I’m me and you’re you.
 Meaning, espouse ideas, morals, values, and principles because they ring true and good to your keen mind, not because you heard someone wax sarcastic or deprecating about others.
 Learn Torah because it’s beautiful, and it enhances wisdom, not because anything outside of a beis medrash feels “treif”.
 Surround yourself with sincere peers and role models not because they present as though they’re better than others, but because they bring out the best in you.
 But also remember that there is something to learn from everyone.
-Beware the fire and brimstone mussar and insidious Rabbinic narcissism.
+Beware of fire and brimstone mussar and religious narcissism.
 Instead move toward the light, warmth, humility, wisdom, and smiles.
 Imbibe the ahavat Yisrael and ahavas ha’aretz, without the judgements about other people or places, or polarizing politics.

 Sanctify your time, mind, thoughts, and behavior by allowing it to become more holy and focused, but not by disqualifying other people and interests.
 Examine, reexamine, and enhance yourself, your middos, your values, your goals, your dreams and aspirations, but at the same time don’t forget who you are.
 I always prefer growth over change.
 And remember- proficiency in Gemara is never a legitimate substitute for mentschlachkeit- for anyone.
 It is, however, a wonderful framework for developing your mind and soul.
 But don’t let anyone convince you that it happens automatically.
 It’s possible (and sadly common) to be a lamdan and a bad guy, while tsaddikim can come in all different forms.
 Of course, if you want to aspire to be both a talmid chacham and a tsaddik, I believe you have the potential to do that, and that would be kind of awesome, but no pressure.

 Learn as much Torah as your heart desires- but not exclusively Gemara.
 Be inspired, work hard, but also keep asking questions.
 Form friendships, and laugh frequently, don’t take things too seriously- enjoy music, play piano, violin, and tennis.
-Try to find a way to do chessed even if it’s (unfortunately) not part of the official program- find an elderly person or someone with special needs and be contributive.
+Try to find a way to do chessed even if it’s not part of the official program- find an elderly person or someone with special needs and be contributive.
 Continue to read and seek knowledge and wisdom from a variety of sources, be kind and gentle.
 Buy and eat fresh fruits and vegetables, stay hydrated, exercise your mind, body, heart, and soul, try to get some fresh air regularly- literally and figuratively.

 On Going Out for Shabbos:

-When you go places for Shabbos or meals, please remember to be a considerate guest, even if many others are not so careful about these things; it would mean a lot to me to know that you are.
+When you go places for Shabbos or meals, please remember to be a considerate guest, even if others are not so careful about these things; it would mean a lot to me to know that you are.
 Don’t call people at the last minute; try to put your Shabbos plans in place by Tuesday or Wednesday.
 Ask what time your hosts would like you to arrive; some people appreciate a heads up.
 Bring a gift- a baked good, or a box of candy or chocolate, with a widely accepted hashgacha (it’s complicated in Israel).
 Please be prepared to share a nice, brief dvar Torah on the Parsha, in case they ask for one.
 Go into the kitchen to offer to help serve, clear, and wash up.
 Not that you would forget, but remember to compliment the food, and thank them for having you.
 If you’re sleeping over, offer to strip the beds before you leave.

 Please, please, please, keep in touch with us- call, write, email, check in, allow us to be somewhat connected with you in your process and journey and we will try our best to give you space, and trust.
 We would like to hear from you at least twice a week, please.
 Remember you can always come to us with anything, and we will do our best to help you, even if we don’t always have immediate answers.